bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/01-file-loader.md

-We define a `test` that is a regular expression matching the filename, in this case we want to match files ending with `.jpg` or `.png`, and then we tell webpack which loader to use by default for these files.
+We define a `test` that is a regular expression matching the filename, in this case we want to match files ending with `.jpg` or `.png`, and then we tell webpack which loader to use automatically for the files that pass the test.

 ---